 Recent trends – For ADUs, HCD directs jurisdictions to multiply recent annual trends by eight (because there are eight years in the planning cycle).
 If there were a track record for SB 9, this would be the preferred method for the sites analysis.
 If a jurisdiction has a strong track record of approving building permits associated with SB 9 applications in the first half of 2022, there may be a solid argument for using this method.

 Analysis of individual sites – For most vacant and nonvacant sites, for example, a closed department store, HCD directs jurisdictions to conduct an analysis of the site and evaluate the potential for redevelopment.
-The analysis must take into account the existing uses, site characteristics, zoning, access to infrastructure, etc. Applying this method to SB 9 would require listing each site where SB 9 is applicable and conducting an analysis.
+The analysis must take into account the existing uses, site characteristics, zoning, access to infrastructure, market conditions, etc. Applying this method to SB 9 would require listing each site where SB 9 is applicable and conducting an analysis.
 HCD mentioned the idea of conducting a survey to gauge homeowner interest in using SB 9 as a starting place for building this inventory.

 HCD has provided comment letters to several Southern California jurisdictions that often resemble the following: